jspinak/brobot/docs/docs/01-getting-started/transitions.md

     /**
      * Navigate from Pricing to Homepage by clicking the home/logo button.
      */
-    @OutgoingTransition(to = HomepageState.class, priority = 1, description = "Navigate from Pricing to Homepage")
+    @OutgoingTransition(to = HomepageState.class, pathCost = 1, description = "Navigate from Pricing to Homepage")
     public boolean toHomepage() {
         log.info("Navigating from Pricing to Homepage");
         // In mock mode, just return true for testing